dmitryduev/kowalski-archived/kowalski/doc/python_client.md

 The main things to keep in mind when migrating from an older version of `penquins`:

 - Queries are not saved to db/disk by default anymore.
+- If you query is not saved to db/disk, the Kowalski response will contain 'result_data' with the query result.
-- Filter/projection syntax in cone searches
+- Filter/projection syntax in cone searches changed to regular `mongo` syntax.
+Both filter and projection values can be either dictionaries or strings
 - query_sync deprecated, use query